Your Algorithm is Your Portfolio

 The single best book for this is The Psychology of Money by Morgan Housel.
 It reframed how I think about every financial decision I make.
 Housel’s core insight, that financial success is more about behavior than intelligence, sounds obvious until you realize how few people actually live that way.
 This is the book I’ve bought for more people than any other.

 If you want to go deeper on risk specifically, The Most Important Thing by Howard Marks is the book professional investors read and re-read.
 Marks doesn’t tell you what to invest in.
 He teaches you how to think about investing, which is far more valuable and far more durable.
+He also publishes his investment memos for free at the Oaktree website.
+Read them directly.
+They’re the best free education in long-term thinking available anywhere.

 The 15-Minute Reset